 Establishing it as your property may seem a bit harsh, but it can help establish your authority to set guidelines.
 If he knows that you will be checking over his shoulder then he may pause before he sends that text.
 If it’s not something he wants his parents to know about, then it’s probably not something he should be sending out into the ether of the internet.

 Whenever you feel that you're child is ready, know that you will have plenty of cell phones options and plans to consider.
-Our comparison guide can help you pick the right options for your family.
+Our comparison guide can help you pick the right options and cell phone plans for your family.

 Original image credit: Flickr user Mravcolv